boazapt/PAfromUTRbyDL/README.md

 5. XXX - file with 75K labeled data for the fully connected and CNN models
 6. XXX - file with 75K labeled data for the random forest model

+If you have any question or want to run with more data, please email us.
+We have processed 2.2M labeled records.

 ## Contacts:

 boazapt@mail.tau.ac.il or doryaniv@mail.tau.ac.il